reimagined/resolve/docs/basics/frontend.md

 # Reactive View Models, Event Subscription
-A View Model is a special kind of a Read Mode.
-A View Model's projection is declared in a universal format so it can also serve as the reducer code on the client side.
-Because of this property, View Models are reactive out of the box.
+A View Model is a special kind of a Read Model.
+Its projection is declared in a universal format so it can also serve as the reducer code on the client side.
+Events are automatically sent to the client through a WebSocket connection.
+Because of these properties, View Models are reactive out of the box.
 This means that a component connected to a View Model using the **connectViewModel** method automatically reflect the Read Model changes on the server side, without the need to implement any additional logic.

 [embedmd]:# (..\..\examples\shopping-list\client\containers\ShoppingList.js /export const mapStateToOptions/ /^\)/)
 ```js